Differential diagnosis for megacolon in rabbits

 · bilateral pelvic nerve damage.

-If the problem is chronic in time, nerve damage may be ruled out and other causes should be looked for, among others:
+If the problem becomes chronic with time, nerve damage may be ruled out and other causes should be looked for, among others:

 Viral causes